Partnering for Progress: 66 Express Community Spotlight

 A contingent of senior-level personnel from I-66 EMP were on hand to gratefully accept the latest award.

-“We’re beyond thrilled to earn this recognition as the Best Operational Project by P3 Bulletin.
+“We’re beyond thrilled to earn this recognition as ‘Highly Commended’ for the P3 Awards’ Best Operational Project.
 It’s an honor and a privilege,” said Ruben Roman, I-66 EMP CEO.
-“This latest award is a testament to the hard work, dedication, and innovation of everyone at I-66 EMP, and we’re proud to bring this international honor home to Northern Virginia.”
+“This latest recognition is a testament to all the hard work, dedication, and innovation of everyone at I-66 EMP, and we’re proud to bring it home to Northern Virginia.”

 The full list of this year’s awardees is published at www.P3Awards.com.